ballerina-platform/module-ballerinax-rabbitmq/rabbitmq-ballerina/Module.md

 This module provides the capability to send and receive messages by connecting to the RabbitMQ server.

-RabbitMQ gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.
-RabbitMQ is one of the most popular open source message brokers.
-It is lightweight and easy to deploy on premises and in the cloud.
+RabbitMQ gives your applications a common platform to send and receive messages and a safe place for your messages to live until received.
+RabbitMQ is one of the most popular open-source message brokers.
+It is lightweight and easy to deploy on-premise and in the cloud.

 ### Basic Usage